Sylkpac/Github/README.md

 _**ssh -T git@github.com**_

 If successful, you'll get a confirmation message like:
-_Hi [your_username]!
-You've successfully authenticated, but GitHub does not provide shell access._
+_"Hi [your_username]!
+You've successfully authenticated, but GitHub does not provide shell access."_

 Bonus: Copying Public Key to Clipboard (Optional)
 To make copying your public key easier, you can send it directly to the clipboard.
 First, ensure xsel is installed: